sigreen-nokia/gazoo/README.md

 ## installing the code

 * if you are not familiar with github, just download the zip from here, https://github.com/sigreen-nokia/gazoo  unzip it locally.
 Open a terminal
-* if you are familiar with github cli then you can use "gh repo clone sigreen-nokia/gazoo" or "git clone sigreen-nokia/gazoo"
+* if you are familiar with github cli then you can use "git clone https://github.com/sigreen-nokia/gazoo.git"

 ## platforms

-* I've tested this on my mac running docker for desktop
+* I've tested this on my mac running docker for desktop (for ARM CPU's enable rosseta in advanced settings)
-* I've also tested this on ubuntu-linx(20.04) running docker
+* I've also tested this on ubuntu-linx(20.04) installing docker with these steps https://www.ionos.co.uk/digitalguide/server/configuration/install-docker-on-ubuntu-2004/
 * It will probably also work on a windows 10 machine with wsl installed (ubuntu image), using the wsl linux terminal to run it.

 ## pre requisits